Ayn Rand

 Atlas Shrugged (1957)

 Considered her magnum opus, Atlas Shrugged is a massive philosophical mystery/thriller.
-The plot envisions a world where the "men of mind"—inventors, industrialists, and artists—go on strike against a parasitic, collectivist government.
+The plot envisions a world where the "men of mind"- inventors, industrialists, and artists - go on strike against a parasitic, collectivist government that ceases to respect individual rights.

-The novel introduced John Galt and laid out the full framework of her philosophy, moving beyond art into economics, politics, and metaphysics.
-It remains one of the most influential (and polarizing) books in American political thought.
+The novel introduced John Galt - the hero who "“stopped the motor of the world” - and laid out the full framework of her philosophy, moving beyond art into economics, politics, and metaphysics.
+It remains one of the most influential (and polarising) books in American political thought.

 Non-Fiction Works

-In the 1960s and 70s, Rand pivoted from fiction to essays to formalize her philosophy.
+In the 1960s and 70s, Rand pivoted from fiction to essays to formalise her philosophy.
 Key collections include:

-The Virtue of Selfishness: An argument for rational altruism as a moral error.
+The Virtue of Selfishness (1964): An argument for rational altruism as a moral error.

-Capitalism: The Unknown Ideal: A defense of pure capitalism as the only moral social system.
+Capitalism: The Unknown Ideal (1966): A defence of capitalism as the only moral social system.

-Introduction to Objectivist Epistemology: A technical look at her theory of concepts.
+Introduction to Objectivist Epistemology (1979): A technical overview of Ayn Rand’s theory of concepts.

 Rand spent years working closely with Peikoff, overseeing his lectures and ensuring his interpretation of her work was precise.
-Though published after her 1982 death, Objectivism: The Philosophy of Ayn Rand is considered the definitive, authorized map of her thought, largely because of the decades of direct mentorship and collaboration she provided to Peikoff.
+Though published after her death in 1982, Objectivism: The Philosophy of Ayn Rand is considered the definitive, authorised map of her thought, largely thanks to the decades of direct mentorship and collaboration she provided to Peikoff.